GENERAL & REGIONAL

 Interactive presentation by Christian Herrmann uploaded in 2012 that shows Jewish sites in the city

 Built in the late 19th century, in honor of the Mordko and Taub Korn family.
-Used for other purposes after WW2; refurbished by as the Chabad Jewish cultural center in 2011-2012
+Used after WW2 to house an electric transformer; refurbished as the Chabad Jewish cultural and religious center, which opened in 2011, and is now called the Israel and Zelda Mayberg Synagogue.

 One-time center of Galician oil industry.
 There are two synagogue buildings and a Jewish cemetery.

-Choral (Great) Synagogue, monumental synagogue whose facade features a tall, rectangular arch over the main portal, perhaps the largest synagogue in eastern Galicia; built in 1842-1865.
-Currently undergoing renovation; the exterior has been completed.
+A monumental synagogue whose facade features a tall, rectangular arch over the main portal, perhaps the largest synagogue in eastern Galicia; built in 1842-1865.
+Currently undergoing renovation, inside and out.

 The Great Synagogue, a rectangular building with arched windows, is currently used as a sports hall.
 It bears a commemorative plaque to the destroyed Jewish community on its outer wall.
 The former Beit Midrash/Jewish School (also marked with a plaque) stands abandoned.
 A former mikvah also remains.
 There is an extensive Jewish cemetery in a forest outside town; is has a monument marking a WW2 mass grave.